fireblocks/recovery/docs/CONTRIBUTING.md

 ### Build

 Run all `build` scripts.
-Build Recovery Utility, the Python DRS server, and Recovery Relay for production.
-Recovery Utility and the DRS server are compiled only for the development machine's architecture.
+Build Recovery Utility, the Python Key Recovery and Derivation server, and Recovery Relay for production.
+Recovery Utility and the server are compiled only for the development machine's architecture.

 ```
 yarn build